developerish/motivator/README.md

 # motivator

-Creates motivation++ by displaying random quote from a JSON file.
+Indulge in some motivation++ via random quote(s) from a JSON file.

 ### Usage

-motivator <JSON filename>
+motivator -f <JSON filename>

+motivator -h